p42ai/vscode-javascript-ide-extension-pack/README.md

 # JavaScript IDE Extension Pack
 Turn [Visual Studio Code](https://code.visualstudio.com/) into a full-blown JavaScript IDE.
+Without researching thousands of extensions.

 Note: It can take a few minutes to install the extension pack.